Recent Examples of electoral college from the Web

 He was not elected by anything like the majority, partly because of the low voter turn-out, and because of the electoral college.

 But because seats are chosen by an electoral college of about 76,000 municipal councilors and mayors, the results largely reflect France’s last set of local elections in 2015 -- two years before Macron formed his political party.

-electoral college noun
+Television isn't the electoral college

-First Known Use of ELECTORAL COLLEGE
+First Known Use of electoral college

-Seen & Heard
+Seen and Heard

 What made you want to look up electoral college?
 Please tell us where you read or heard it (including the quote, if possible).